MaestroEFe/DevOps-Projects-Darey/3.0.linux-commands-deep-dive/README.md

 # Mini Project - Basic Linux Commands

 ## Linux commands Deep Dive
+Following the previous decumentation on introduction to Linux, we will be delving deeper into Linux commands and their usage.

 **Now that you have a client terminal and and have access to our remote server, what next?**